 Whiteheads

 Whiteheads form when oil, dead skin cells, or bacteria clog the skin pores or hair follicles.
 Whiteheads are closed skin pores that are harboring these impurities.
-They appear as bumps with white pus just below the surface of the skin.
+They appear as bumps with pus just below the surface of the skin.

 Rosacea